 Established EDI Tier 2 session

-The director/chair/dean from the department must be responsible for communicating to their department colleagues how to register in the workshop registration website, taking attendance, and sending the attendance list to CETL@uwec.edu within 48 hours after the workshop ends.
+The director/chair/dean from the department is responsible for communicating to their department colleagues how to register in the workshop registration website, taking attendance, and sending the attendance list to CETL@uwec.edu within 48 hours after the workshop ends.

 Tier 2 Program Proposal